 The following sections describe how to use the new Solaris Print Manager to add access to a printer on a print client.
-The example that follows this procedure describes how to add printer access with LP commands.
+The example that follows this procedure describes how to add printer access by using 1p commands.

-▼ How to Add Printer Access With Solaris Print Manager
+How to Add Printer Access by Using Solaris Print Manager